whatsupmailbox/whatsupmailbox.github.io/_posts/2015-11-16-Orange-Glad-Subscription-Box-November-2015-Review.md

 <br>

 <p><i class="icon-exclamation-sign"></i><b> My Thoughts:</b> Orange Glad is a great subscription if you want to try out some artisinal sweets that are unique.
+You will definitely discover some new sweets that you've never tried before.
+I did, and this was just my first box!
 I think they do have a monthly theme in which they curate their treats, and although I'm not a big fan of toffee which is the theme of this month, I still enjoyed the treats and will continue subscribing.</p>

-<p>If you haven't joined yet or you want to try them out, you can <a href="https://www.ipsy.com/new?refer=uns8d" target="_blank"><big>subscribe to Ipsy here</big></a> and start receiving their monthly boxes filled with unique treats!</p>
+<p>If you haven't joined yet or you want to try them out, you can <a href="https://www.ipsy.com/new?refer=uns8d" target="_blank"><big>subscribe to Orange Glad here</big></a> and start receiving their monthly boxes filled with unique treats!</p>
 <br>